twiltgen/samseg_cross_sectional/README.md

 ```
 python3 xxx/check_processed.py -i /path/to/bids/database -o /path/to/output/folder
 ```
-The script will generate two csv files: one with a list of processed images and one with a list of imaged that have npot been processed yet
+The script will generate two csv files: one with a list of processed images and one with a list of images that have not been processed yet

 ### Any questions?